icon Skip to content

 Back to that glass case of emotion: faulty zippers provide a general feeling of wanting to give up, on everything.
 YKK is the most reliable zipper system on the market, ensuring a smooth zip every time.
 Waterproof zippers are something else to consider, but come with mixed reviews.
 They can be hard to operate, especially larger ones coated with urethane.
 YKK offers waterproof/water-resistant zipper options that work well, as does Riri, another favored brand.
 Another option is a storm flap -- if engineered with a no-snag design -- that covers the top of your zipper system with a long strip of waterproof or water-resistant fabric.

-To see which jackets and features work best for you, b
+To see which jackets and features work best for you, browse our selection of:

 And remember, the best waterproof-breathable membrane is your very own skin!